WillemD61/battery-planning/README.md

 # Future development

-Future devlopment will concentrate on dynamic control in a real time environment with electricity consumption and production.
+Future development will concentrate on dynamic control in a real time environment with electricity consumption and production.

 # Domoticz setup images and screenshots